Pweder3/SMORT/Documentation/Planning/Launching Mechanism.md

 # Versions

 ## V1
 our first editions was simply a set of 2 plates connected to a 9v battery which the igniter wires would contact when the shell hit the bottom of the tube.
-This design failed to give us a launch after we tested it so we decided to make a
+This design failed to give us a launch after we tested it so we decided to make a more complex version that would give us a good contact.

 ## V2